cloudera-labs/cdp-tf-quickstarts/README.md

 cd cdp-tf-quickstarts
 ```

-2. In the cloned repo, change to required cloud provider directory and edit the variables in `terraform.tfvars` file as discussed in the section above.
+2. In the cloned repo, change to required cloud provider directory and create a `terraform.tfvars` file with variable definitions to run the module.
+Reference the `terraform.tfvars.template` in each cloud provider directory and the example contents discussed in the section above.

 ```bash
 # Change into cloud provider directory, e.g. for aws